adnan-kutay-yuksel/tryhackme-all-rooms-database/README.md

 - **Automatically collect and organize information about TryHackMe rooms**: This project includes a web scraper that gathers details from TryHackMe rooms, such as room names, descriptions, difficulty levels, and categories.
 - **Store the gathered data in a structured CSV file**: The collected information is saved in a CSV format, which makes it easier for users to sort, filter, and analyze the data using spreadsheet software or other analysis tools.
-- **Assist users in finding the right rooms for their needs**: By providing a clear and well-organized list of available TryHackMe rooms, users can quickly identify rooms that match their learning preferences, such as specific topics or difficulty levels.
+- **Assist users in finding the right roms for their needs**: By providing a clear and well-organized list of available TryHackMe rooms, users can quickly identify rooms that match their learning preferences, such as specific topics or difficulty levels.

 ## Collected Information